profico/claude-reviewer/README.md

 - Label-based activation
 - Inline and top-level comments
 - Focuses only on bugs, errors, and critical issues
+- Autofills PR descriptions from linked issues when context is missing
+- Can auto-link a matching open issue if the PR has none

 ## Quick Start